 - Readability: Expresses the intent directly (e.g.,

 total = price * quantity + tax()). - Compositionality: Enables building complex calculations from smaller, reusable pieces.
-However, the placement also introduces evaluation order considerations that programmers must understand to avoid subtle bugs.
+On the flip side, the placement also introduces evaluation order considerations that programmers must understand to avoid subtle bugs.

 Syntax and Mechanics